ENERZAi/OptimaV2-Docs/docs/kernel/Tutorial/Chapter1.md

 }

 ```
 This code defines a with list of three runtime code blocks as a list, and receives compile time argument 'selection'.
-According to the value of 'selection', this code will generate runtime code that 'selection' variable points to. that is, if selection is zero, the generated code will be exactly same as what we saw above.
+According to the value of 'selection', this code will generate runtime code that 'selection' variable points to.
+That is, if selection is zero, the generated code will be exactly same as what we saw above.
 However, if selection equals '2', generated runtime code will look like this.

 ```fsharp
 // Runtime code output